Gabrli/EasyCNN/README.md

 - Easy definition of CNN layers
 - Training and evolution models
 - Visualization of the model structure
-- 15 ready to easy and quick use the most popular keras applications
+- 15 ready to easy and quick use the most popular presets of keras applications